vixden/conversational_agent/readme.md

 # Set-up
-Create a new environment and install requirements.txt
+Create a new environment with Python 3.8 and conda install requirements.txt Respond 'yes' when prompted.

+Run python -m rasa init in your working directory.